Spinning Fork by Yigal Mesika

 Key features

-• Highly portable with the InnerCircle Card
+• Highly portable with tools like the InnerCircle Card for easy carrying

 Pros

-• Versatile for use with various objects
+• Versatile for various everyday objects beyond forks

 Cons